COVID-19: Delhi logs 325 fresh cases, zero fatality | Health

 - India

-The daily spike of 325 cases on Thursday saw a marked rise from 137 cases reported on Monday, according to the health department.
+The daily spike of 325 cases saw a marked rise from 137 cases reported on Monday, according to the health department.
+It also registered a 8.69-per cent jump from the previous day.

+Delhi reported 299 new Covid cases on Wednesday, a 118-per cent jump from Monday's count, while the positivity rate was 2.49 per cent.

 On Monday, the positivity rate was 2.7 per cent -- the highest in two months.
 It was 2.87 per cent on February 5.